 It’s fall which means winter is coming to Canada!
 Like many, I just adore Canada in the winter; images of Anne of Green Gables, peaceful isolation amongst falling snow, and cozy cuddling in front of the fire.
-So enthralled with this image I planned a romantic vacation, with a now ex-boyfriend, through Calgary and then to Banff.
-Though our romance didn’t last I still list it as one of my favorite vacations I’ve been to.
+So enthralled with this image I planned a romantic vacation through Calgary and then to Banff.
+Though the romance didn’t last I still list it as one of my favorite vacations I’ve been to.
 This blog will go over what we planned, how it went, and how we attempted to stay on a tight budget!

 We flew from Chicago to Dallas then to Calgary.
 There are two options when flying to Banff: Vancouver (YVR) or Calgary (YYC).
 Since I had airline passes, we chose the long route to Calgary through Dallas.
 That being said tickets to Calgary are cheaper in the winter because winter is actually off season for Banff!

 Day 2: Rent car and drive to Banff

 Day 3: Banff Sightseeing